Plastic container: Alternatives

-Alternatives such as cotton bags, cardboard boxes and aluminum cans often have larger ecological footprints because these use up more energy and water to manufacture and transport than their plastic equivalents.
+Alternatives, such as cotton bags, cardboard boxes and aluminium cans, often have larger ecological footprints because these use up more energy and water to manufacture and transport than their plastic equivalents.
 In addition, very few countries have facilities for recycling materials that are deemed to be less environmentally harmful than plastic.
-In most cases, this allegedly safe packaging gets in the natural landscape in the form of waste.
+In most cases, this allegedly safe packaging gets into the natural landscape in the form of waste.

 Trade groups

 In the U.S., the industry is represented by the Society of the Plastics Industry, Closure & Container Manufacturers Association, Flexible Packaging Association, and others.

 Global market

-Today packaging is the largest use of plastic resins, accounting for 36% (158 million tonnes) of the world’s total plastic production by mass.
+Today packaging is the largest use of plastic resins, accounting for 36% (158 million tonnes) of the world's total plastic production by mass.
 Plastic packaging is used in the commercial, retail, household, tourism and agricultural sectors.
 Consumption rates vary among and within countries, with developing countries generally less reliant on packaging.
-In China annual plastic packaging consumption is approximately 14 kg/capita; in Europe the rate is much higher, averaging 174 kg/capita.
+In China, annual plastic packaging consumption is approximately 14 kg/capita; in Europe, the rate is much higher, averaging 174 kg/capita.

 Asia Pacific dominated the global plastic packaging market in 2016.
 In second place comes North America.
 The pharmaceutical and food and beverage industries contributed the most to the use of plastic packaging products.
 During 2016, Asia Pacific accounted for more than 30 percent of the shares of the total volume consumption in this market.
 The Ocean Conservancy reported that China, Indonesia, Philippines, Thailand, and Vietnam dump more plastic in the sea than all other countries combined.